rebel47/rebel47/README.md

 ```

-- 🌱 I’m currently learning Django and Flutter.
+- 🌱 I’m currently learning ML, AI and Django.
 - 👯 I’m looking to collaborate on Django projects.
 - 💬 Ask me about anything [here](https://twitter.com/ayaz_rebel47)
-- ⚡ Fun fact: There is a hacker attack every 39 seconds.
+- ⚡ Fun fact: The Firefox logo isn't a fox.

 **Languages and Tools:**